AronssonFredrik/property-sort/README.md

 # Property Sort
 [![npm](https://img.shields.io/npm/v/property-sort.svg)](https://www.npmjs.com/package/property-sort)

-`property-sort` is a function designed to simply setup sorting for your array. `property-sort` lets you setup sorting in alphabetical, numerical ordering and more.
+`property-sort` provides a method that lets you setup sorting in alphabetical, numerical ordering and more.
+No more hassle sorting your arrays.

 ## Getting started